dpareasy/inspection_robot/README.md

 ### The `state_machine` node ###

-This file has been modified in such a way that the ontology is no more created using `CreateOntology` class, but the action server `move_arm_as` is now responsible of loading the map.
-The state machine connects with three different action servers:
+The modification made to this file has changed the way the ontology is created.
+It is now loaded by the `move_arm_as` action server instead of the `CreateOntology` class.
+The state machine is connected to three different action servers:
-* `move_arm_as`: as mentioned before.
+* `move_arm_as`: responsible for moving the arm and loading the map.
-* `move_base`: to make the robot moving around the environment.
+* `move_base`: for making the robot move in the environment,.
-* `surveyor`: to make the robot scanning the location visited.
+* `surveyor`: for allowing the robot to scan its surroundings.

 ### The `move_arm_controller` node ###